Are Electric Bikes Street Legal? Understanding the Rules and Regulations

 European Union

-In the EU, e-bikes that do not exceed 25 km/h and have a motor output of no more than 250 watts are considered bicycles.
-These do not require a license or registration.
-However, faster and more powerful e-bikes are classified as mopeds or motorcycles, necessitating compliance with more stringent regulations.
+In the EU, e-bikes that provide pedal assistance up to 25 km/h and have a maximum continuous rated motor output of no more than 250 watts are generally treated as bicycles under the EPAC framework.
+These do not require EU motor-vehicle type approval merely because they use compliant pedal assistance.
+However, faster and more powerful e-bikes may be classified as mopeds or motorcycles, requiring compliance with stricter national rules.

 Canada